bhoffman0/CSAwesome/_sources/Unit10-Recursion/topic-10-1-recursion-day1.rst

 On the other hand, recursion is more powerful than simple loops, especially when dealing with branching structures like the file folder example.
-Computer scientists call such structures “trees” and they incredibly common in computer programs.
+Computer scientists call such structures “trees” and they are incredibly common in computer programs.

 Recursive procedures that operate on trees often cannot be easily translated